njiddasalifu/pizza-menu/README.md

 # Notes
 it's just so simple to run this locally and maybe add some functionalities or use it revise some js functions.
+This is a simple static page, review of some reactjs concepts, like statemanagement and all the like

 Steps